dormfood/MojitoQuickStartGuide/guides/02_quickstart.md

    `$ mojito start`

-1. Go to http://localhost:8666/@myMojit/index to see your application.
+1. Go to [http://localhost:8666/@myMojit/index/](http://localhost:8666/@myMojit/index) to see your application, which just displays a welcome message.

 1. Stop your application by pressing **Ctrl-C**.